iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Great plan but shocking how much it crashes in the middle of runs.
 Will delete and try and find a better app that actually works.<br> :date: __2021-01-27 16:04:25__

-> The concept is good, but the app itself is fairly poorly written and has multiple issues.
-It loses the coach audio causing you to reset it.
-It has bugs that causes it to lose focus and thus lose the audio mid run.
-It has crashed a couple of times and has also stated that it needs more storage (100mb) when over 100 GB is free on both SD card and internal storage.
-The actual couch 2 5KM is an excellent approach and am really enjoying it.
-The app whilst bug ridden is usable on a run by run basis<br> :date: __2021-01-24 18:45:46__

-> Downloaded on to a Huawei & it doesn't work during workouts when background closes, you have to keep opening & fast forwarding it to continue the workout or you could be running/walking for hours.<br> :date: __2021-01-23 14:00:28__

-> Keeps out half way through the run.<br> :date: __2021-01-22 19:14:51__

-> The timer stops working or lags when your screen goes black and I ended up walking much more in the beginning as a warm up than I should have done and was running for much longer than I should have been.
-Therefore, even though the concept is great, it really didn't work as I didn't have any structure to follow in the end and might as well just run at my own pace.<br> :date: __2021-01-20 00:23:14__

-> Keeps shutting down on honor 10 even after settings change<br> :date: __2021-01-10 14:09:52__

-> I started using this app again but it'd cut out on me several times and had to use a stopwatch instead and no progress logged<br> :date: __2021-01-05 12:04:53__

 #### 1-star reviews